talco318/react-login/README.md

 React Table for flexible and performant data presentation.
 Mock API integration showcasing communication and data handling.

+## Notes:
+This repository showcases the frontend component only.
+Backend and database integration is required for complete functionality.

+The server for this available <a href="https://github.com/talco318/my-project-app-server">here</a>.

+Sample user for testing available in:
+**'src/DemoVars.ts'**

 ## To run this app: